dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Let the future tell the truth and evaluate each one according to his work and accomplishments.
-The present is theirs; the future, for which I have really worked, is mine.
+> Change your life today.
+Don't gamble on the future, act now, without delay.
-> - Nikola Tesla
+> - Simone de Beauvoir